htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

     ``Owner_<username>_FileTransferFileWriteSeconds``.
 The published
     user name is actually the file transfer queue name, as defined by configuration variable ``TRANSFER_QUEUE_USER_EXPR``
-    Total number of submit-side transfer process seconds spent writing to files transferred as output from jobs since this *condor_schedd* was started.
-If ``STATISTICS_TO_PUBLISH`` :classad-attribute:`STATISTICS_TO_PUBLISH`.
-The published user name is actually the file transfer queue name, as defined by configuration variable ``TRANSFER_QUEUE_USER_EXPR``

 :classad-attribute:`FileTransferNetReadLoad_<timespan>`
     Exponential moving average over the specified time span of the rate